Stake (Latter Day Saints): Stake officers

 The presiding officer in a stake is known as the stake president.
 The president is assisted by two counselors and the three together form a stake presidency.
 The stake presidency is assisted in turn by a twelve-member body, called the stake high council.
 The members of the stake presidency and stake high council hold the priesthood office of high priest.
 The stake presidency and the high council handle the administrative and judicial business of the stake.
 The three members of the stake presidency are given the honorific title "president".

 In an area where there are insufficient congregations to form a stake, a district is formed to oversee the congregations.
 The presiding officer in a district is called the district president.
 The district president may or may not have counselors, depending on the number of members in the district.
 A district council of up to twelve individuals may also be formed.
 Duties which would be carried out by a stake presidency within a stake are shared between the district presidency and the mission presidency in a district.

-In addition to the presidency and high council, stake auxiliary leaders are called to oversee the operation of the various auxiliary organizations of the stake.
-The stake auxiliaries correspond to the ward-level auxiliaries, and include the Stake Relief Society (the church's women's organization), the Stake Primary (for children under 12 years of age), the Stake Young Men Organization and Young Women Organization (for youth 12 to 18 years of age), and the Stake Sunday School organizations.
+In addition to the presidency and high council, stake organization leaders are called to oversee the operation of the stake's various organizations.
+These correspond to those at the ward level, and include the Relief Society, Primary, Young Men, Young Women, and Sunday School organizations.
 Typically, the stake-level auxiliary leadership consists of a presidency (made up of a president and two counselors), a secretary, and perhaps additional assistants or board members with specific responsibilities within the organization.
-The stake auxiliary leaders provide oversight, advice and counsel for the ward-level auxiliary leaders and organize stake-wide activities.
+The stake organization leaders provide oversight, advice, and counsel for the ward-level leaders and organize stake-wide activities.
 Other stake specialists may be called to organize activities—typically sports or drama programs—which are more suitable for the larger numbers of people available to a stake and might be difficult for a ward to carry out on its own.
-Stake auxiliary leaders, especially in the Young Men and Young Women organizations, may also coordinate activities with other stakes in the general area as well.
+Stake organization leaders, especially in the Young Men and Young Women organizations, may also coordinate activities with other stakes in the general area.
 This is especially common of youth dances, and occasionally of youth conferences.

 All stake leaders are lay members who serve without remuneration.
 Today, stake presidents generally serve for seven to eleven years.
 In the past, lengths of tenure have varied, with some stake presidents serving for many decades.